rollingferret/rollingferret/README.md

 - 🔭 I’m currently working on the Eth Speed Run using Eth-Scaffold and Solidity.
 - 🌱 I’m currently leveling up my Python, JavaScript and DSA skills.
-- 🌱 I’m currently learning ML/TensorFlow and working towards an OSCP cert.
+- 🌱 I’m currently learning ML/TensorFlow and the skills neccessary to get OSCP certified.
 - 👯 I’m looking to collaborate on any interesting projects.
 - 🤔 I’m looking for help with finding a dev job!
 - 💬 Ask me about anything!
+My interests range from Subarus to Dota!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/peter-joh-03b69a1a1/)
 - ⚡ Fun fact: I have 3 dogs and 1 cat.
 The cat adopted me.